 Notes: Probit with marginal effects.
 Robust standard errors in parentheses.
-Dependent Variable =1 if school occurred and zero otherwise.
 BR=Brazil, CA=Canada, DE=Germany, IN=India, IT=Italy, SE=Sweden, UK=United Kingdom, US=United States.
 Regular Government Schools refers to the percentage of regular government schools which are funded & managed exclusively by government authorities (this excludes private and autonomous government schools).
 This information is not available for Canadian schools.
 Population density is at the state-level in Brazil, India, and the US, province-level in Canada, and NUTS 2 regions in Germany, Italy, Sweden and the UK.